 We are situated on the ‘Millevaches Plateau’, the ‘plateau of a thousand springs’.
-Its beautiful wild unspoilt scenery, and vast open spaces offer a huge choice of activities.
+Its beautiful wild unspoilt scenery, and vast open spaces offer a huge choice of different landscapes and activities.

-The village of St Hilaire Les Courbes, two kilometres from us, has a chateau, a church and a small hotel and restaurant, the ‘Auberge des Bruyeres’.
+The village of St Hilaire Les Courbes, two kilometres from us, has a chateau, a church and a small restaurant, the ‘Auberge des Bruyeres’.

 This plateau is a shoulder of the Massif Central and rises to an altitude of almost 1000 metres at its highest.
 The peat bogs (tourbières) high on the plateau are an important watershed and give rise to the River Vienne which empties far to the northwest in the Loire and the River Vézère which twists through steep wooded gorges to join the Dordogne 200km further south.